TopDownTom/coffeeMisc/README.md

 Statistics is not something I'm incredibly familiar with, so if I have misrepresented any data here please let me know.

-This is a project I undertook at our coffee lab to quantify whether the tastes we experienced on our EK-43 were due to misaligned burrs.
+This is a project I undertook at our coffee lab to quantify if the tastes we experienced on our Mahlkonig EK-43 were due to misaligned burrs.
+Upon initial inspection the burrs were misaligned slightly both axially and radially.
+After shimming and aligning the faceplate-side burrs there was a noticeable improvement in grind passthrough time (less time for residuals to exit the grinding chamber) as well as a qualitative improvement in flavor, especially brew-to-brew at grind setting.
-After shimming the burrs a qualitative improvement could be detected in flavor, especially brew-to-brew.
-The results of re-taking data shows improvements in both grind quality and grind-setting change linearity.
+Re-taking data post-alignment shows improvements in both grind quality and grind-setting change linearity.
+However upon opening up the grinder the burrs did appear and feel quite dull and should likely be replaced in the near future.